sunfishcode/basic-text/docs/background.md

 ## Newlines

-We interpret U+000A, and nothing else, to mean "newline".
+We interpret U+000A, and nothing else, to mean *newline*.

 Why not use the CRLF convention?
 It's what [IETF RFCs] use, and as of ASCII-1986 / ECMA-6:1985 at least, its what ASCII itself uses.